 A press release catches the attention of journalists.
 The goal is to encourage a journalist to learn more about the topic or product at hand and do their own reportage and writing.
 But what about a mat release?

 This style of branded content fills a hole on a newspaper page or website, as-is.
 It should read like a traditional feature story you would see in a newspaper or magazine.

 Here are the major differences in structure between mat releases and press releases:

-• Headlines: While a press release headline can center specifically on the issue or item being promoted, a mat release headline should have a broader focus.
+A press release headline promotes a specific issue or item.
+In contrast, a mat release headline should have a broader focus.

-• Boilerplate: A boilerplate message can take up a lot of real estate in a press release.
-In a mat release however, this information should be brief and incorporated smoothly into other content.
+A boilerplate message can take up a lot of real estate in a press release.
+In a mat release, this information should be brief.
+It should mesh naturally with the rest of the content.

-• Branding: Unlike in a press release, slogans, superlatives and self-promotion should be avoided or at least kept to a minimum in a mat release.
-A product should never be referred to as “the only” or “the best” solution, unless this information is factual and is a generally accepted fact by the public.
+Unlike in a press release, slogans, superlatives and self-promotion should be kept to a minimum (or avoided altogether) in a mat release.
+For example, you shouldn’t refer to a product as “the only” or “the best” solution.

-• Structure: In a press release, the new information being reported usually revolves around the product, service or issue being promoted.
-A mat release needs a “why?” that appeals to the average newspaper editor and a broad readership.
+In a press release, the information usually revolves around the product, service or issue being promoted.
+On the other side, a mat release needs a “why?” that appeals to the average newspaper editor and a broad readership.
 It aims to educate the general public

 Photo Credit: (c) pstockown43 – Fotolia.com